xludx/Cashier-BTC/README.md

 Based on [Cashier-BTC](https://github.com/Overtorment/Cashier-BTC).

-This software is still Work-In-Progress and should not be used in production.
+This software is still very much WIP, use at your own risk.

 v2 refactored and improved
 ---------------------------